 On his way to completing his PhD and while teaching Africana Studies courses, Derrick asked his students, “Where can African Americans get an independent and critical voice in the media about their experiences?”
 The students often stated that there were no independent and critical voices for Africana people, but with that answer he asked them then, “What were they going to do about it?”
 He was attempting to challenge the students to think about being consumers of media, as well as challenge them to produce new media from their perspective because the digital age allows for them to be both producers and consumers.
 One day the students reversed the question and asked him what was he going to do about it and that sent him to thinking about a distance desire to produce documentaries.
 Derrick decided to pursue a second Master of Arts in Journalism because he could not continue to ask the students to do something he was unwilling to do himself and was reminded of his favorite quote from the Civil Rights era—”If not you then who?
 If not now then, when?”
 He completed his MA in Journalism from The University of Memphis specializing in new media, social media, and African Americans in the media.

 In October 2014, Derrick was in a life altering car accident causing him to have to take time away from his career and focus on recovery.
-Recovery has come to an end and Derrick has returned back to academia as a Master of Fine Arts student majoring in Documentary Expressions at The Center for the Study of Southern Culture at The University of Mississippi and as an Assistant Professor of History at Rust College.
+Recovery has come to an end and Derrick has returned back to academia as a Master of Fine Arts student majoring in Documentary Expressions at The Center for the Study of Southern Culture at The University of Mississippi and as an Assistant Professor of History and Interdisciplinary Studies at Norfolk State University.